americanexpress/eslint-config-amex/README.md

 eslint-config-axp
 =================

-package AExp's .eslintrc as a shared config.
+This is One Amex's .eslintrc as a shared config.

 Use
 ---